benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_windows.md

 ## Install *Python 3*
 It is highly recommended that you install a version of *Python* that includes *conda* i.e., *Anaconda* or *Miniconda*.
 If you have no other uses for *Python* and all you are looking to do is run/build the *Time Stamper* program from the source code, *Miniconda* will provide everything you need.
 [You can download the latest *Miniconda* installer here](https://docs.conda.io/en/latest/miniconda.html).<br />

 You will be downloading one of the *Windows* installers for *Miniconda*.
-You should download the *Miniconda* installer that matches your operating system type.
+You should download the *Miniconda* installer that matches your operating system type (32-bit or 64-bit). **However, keep in mind the following:**

 * There is a 32-bit and a 64-bit *Miniconda* installer for *Windows*.
     * The *Time Stamper* program has not been tested on 32-bit *Windows* machines, so it is not guaranteed that you will be able to produce a functional build of the *Time Stamper* program if you follow along with this guide on a 32-bit *Windows* computer.